melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 We will also examine the depth of coverage of the aligned reads across the genome, as a quality check on both the sequencing experiment and the alignment.

-1. **Map/align the reads with Bowtie2 to the human reference genome 19 (hg19).** We will use Bowtie2, which is one of several good alignment tools for DNA-seq data.
+1. **Map/align the reads with Bowtie2 to the human reference genome.** We will use Bowtie2, which is one of several good alignment tools for DNA-seq data.
 Under *NGS ANALYSIS* in the tools panel, select the tool *NGS: Mapping -> Bowtie2*.
     * We have paired-end reads in two FASTQ files, so select *paired-end*.
     * Select the two FASTQ files as inputs.
     * Under *Select reference genome* select the human genome *hg19*.
     * Next we will add read group information.
 Read groups are usually used when we have reads from multiple experiments, libraries or samples, and want to put them into one aligned BAM file while remembering which read came from which group.
 In our case we only have one group, but the GATK tools need us to specify a read group in order to work correctly.
-Under *Set read groups information?* select *Set read groups (SAM/BAM specification)* (Picard-style should also work).
+Under *Set read groups information?* select *Set read groups (SAM/BAM specification)*.
+(Picard-style should also work.)
         * Set the read group identifier to "Tutorial_readgroup".
 This identifier needs to be a unique identifier for this read group.
 Since we only have one read group, it doesn't matter much what it is, but a common practice is to construct it out of information guaranteed to be unique, such as the library identifier plus Platform Unit (e.g. flowcell) identifier.
         * Set the sample name to "NA12878"
         * Set the platform to *ILLUMINA*
         * Set the library name to "Tutorial_library".
 Normally we would set this to identify the DNA library from our DNA extraction.
     * You can leave other read group information blank, and use default Bowtie2 settings. *Execute* the tool.
-    * When the alignment has finished, you should rename the BAM file to something more convenient, such as **NA12878.chr20_2mb.30xPE.BWA_mapped**.
+    * When the alignment has finished, you should rename the BAM file to something more convenient, such as **NA12878.chr20_2mb.30xPE.BWA_mapped.bam**.
     * *Note: we assume that you have seen BAM and SAM files before.
 If you have not you may want to try out the Basic Variant Calling workshop, or take the time now to convert your BAM file to a SAM file and examine the contents.*

 2. **Visualise the aligned BAM file with IGV.** The Integrated Genome Viewer, IGV, is a very popular tool for visualising aligned NGS data.
 It will run on your computer (not on the server).